Beauty Routine - Exfoliate! by watereverysunday on polyvore

 BUILDING A EXFOLIATION ROUTINE

-My routines are scrub twice a week with a couple of different facial scrubs in combination in wet and dry scrubs.
-I kind of believe in 2nd day practice like shampooing.
-Also give at least a month per new method/product to figure out it works or the working cycles.
-The skin renewing process is not a short remedy or one time deal as they repair and regenerate in cycles like hair, eye lash and nails.
+My routines are: scrub twice a week with a couple of different facial scrubs in combination in wet and dry scrubs.
+I kind of believe in a 2nd day practice fro example like shampooing frequency.
+Also give at least a month per new method/product to figure out if it works, or its working cycles.
+The skin renewing process is not a short remedy nor one time deal as they repair and regenerate in cycles like hair, eye lash and nails.
 Therefore, timely and routine practice are the keys to beautiful skins.
 You only have one face to live with after all.

 Once every 2 weeks with microdermabrasion.
 Once a month or two month with dermaroller.